iGitScor/igitscor.github.io/_posts/2016-06-08-how-to-migrate-front-technologies.md

 # Github

-Go to the demonstration repo for code example.
+Go to the demonstration repo for a code example.
 All of them will be updated all along my researches so you can use them as project dependencies.

 <a class="btn btn-link btn-block" href="https://github.com/iGitScor/how-to-migrate-front" rel="nofollow" target="_blank" title="Fork it">
     <i class="fa fa-github"></i> Fork it